Azure/kubectl-aks/README.md

 - [check-apiserver-connectivity](docs/check-apiserver-connectivity.md)
 - [config](docs/config.md)

-Consider `kubectl-az` expects the cluster to use virtual machine scale sets, which is the case of an AKS cluster.
+Consider `kubectl-aks` expects the cluster to use virtual machine scale sets, which is the case of an AKS cluster.
 And, the use of the `--node` flag requires the Kubernetes control plane to up and running, because the VMSS instance information of the node will be retrieved from the Kubernetes API server.